slaclab/lume-services/docs/demo.md

 2 - Stanford Container Registry
 Choose from 1, 2 [1]:
 ```
 If you plan to use the Stanford Container Registry, enter `2`.
 Otherwise, enter `1` for DockerHub.
+Now, enter the username you use for the contaner registry:

 ```
 container_username: YOUR REGISTRY USERNAME